laylar/old-home-page/README.txt

-This is where may keep some information about my website as I build it.
+This is where I may keep some information about my website as I build it.